Wouldn't it be great if you could use more of your own photos?

 3. White Balance

-If you take a lot of your photographs indoors, you will be familiar with the warm, orange glow you get from artificial lighting.
+If you take a lot of your photographs indoors, you'll be familiar with the warm, orange glow you get from artificial lighting.

 Natural daylight, without a doubt, is the best lighting you can use for your blog photography.
-But, this may not always be possible, particularly if you are restricted to taking photos in the evening after work or when your children are fast asleep.
+But, this may not always be possible, particularly if you are restricted to taking photos in the evening.

-'Cooling down' your images with Photoshop is so simple.
-Don't be put off by the term 'raw' — the filter will work on raw and jpeg files.
+'Cooling down' your images with Photoshop is simple.
+Don't be put off by the term 'raw' — the filter works on raw and jpeg files.

 - With your image layer selected, choose Camera Raw Filter from the Filter menu at the top of the screen.